-No, the number of eggs or young ones produced by an oviparous and viviparous mother are not equal, the number of eggs produced by oviparous mothers is more comparatively because in oviparous animals, fertilization talks place outside the uterus whereas in viviparous animals’ development takes place inside the uterus which makes successful incubation of young animals lesser.
+No, the number of eggs or young ones produced by an oviparous and viviparous mother are not equal.
+The number of eggs produced by oviparous mothers is more comparatively because, in oviparous animals, fertilization takes place outside the uterus, whereas in viviparous animals’ development takes place inside the uterus, which makes successful incubation of young animals less.

 (a) Platyhelminthes (b) Aschelminthes (c) Annelida (d) Arthropoda

-Form the four given options the correct answer is (c) Annelida
+From the four given options, the correct answer is (c) Annelida

 14. Match the following: